kmahyyg/tg-bot-dailylife/README.md

 Never use Wechat / QQ.

-# License

-All my open-source project are licensed under AGPL V3, it never has been changed.

 # About us

 I'm now a freshman in a university.
 In the past few years, I use ```@chinanet``` TG BOT which brought me a lot of